SatoshiPortal/cyphernode/doc/API.v0.md

 ### Watch a Bitcoin Address (called by application)

 Inserts the address and callbacks in the DB and imports the address to the Watching wallet.
+The callback URLs and event message are optional.
+If eventMessage is not supplied, tx_confirmation for that watch will not be published.
+Event message should be in base64 format to avoid dealing with escaping special characters.

 ```http
 POST http://cyphernode:8888/watch